rayxsong/vow/README.md

-# vow - cli copilot in python
+# vow - open source cli copilot in python

+Currently it only supports your own OpenAI API key.

 ## Usage
 ```